willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Portraits of Play: [Rollerblading](https://www.wikiwand.com/en/Roller_skating) - Think of an activity that brings you joy.
 What's stopping you from doing it today, even for a few minutes?
 * Portraits of Play: [Surfer](https://www.wikiwand.com/en/Surfing) Mary Mills | Ride the wave
 * Confronting Debt with Financial Planner Tonya Rapley: 1) Use the snowball method 2) Eliminate the highest interest rate 3) Pay off annoying debt
+* Right on the money: Learn the secrets to [budgeting](https://www.wikiwand.com/en/Budget) like a financial pro.
+1) Determine your medium.
+2) Review your spending.
+3) Set up your systems.

 ## The wake up - Saturday